abrookins/andrewbrookins.com/_posts/2018-12-18-what-are-we-doing-here-software-engineering-ethics.md

 Which would you rather do, grind at a startup or protect and serve the common good?
 What if you could do both?

-Wait!
-You can do both?
 To find out how, we will explore what "serving the common good" might look like for software engineers.

 ## What Is the Common Good?